The odd-even effect of mosaic modulation period of quasi-periodic hopping on the Anderson localization in a

-When $\kappa>1$ and the energy $E$ is very near zero, there are no Anderson localizations for a given potential strength $\lambda$ (see Figs.7, and 8).
-If $\lambda$ is very large, i.e, $\lambda\rightarrow\pm\infty$, the mobility edge can be obtained by Eq.(32), i.e.,
+When $\kappa\geq3$ and the energy $E$ is very close to zero, Anderson localizations do not occur for a given potential strength $\lambda$ (refer to Figs. 6 and 7).
+If $\lambda$ is extremely large, i.e., $\lambda\rightarrow\pm\infty$, and when $\kappa=3$, the mobility edge can be determined using Eq.
+(32), i.e.,